ga4gh/va-spec/schema/defs/annotation/VariationGermlineConditionStatement.rst

 **Computational Definition**

-A :ref:`Statement` describing the pathogenicity of a variation.
+A :ref:`Statement` describing the role of a variation in causing or protecting against a germline Condition.

 **Information Model**